 Where appropriate we try and minimise the Group’s tax liabilities by utilising appropriate legislative concessions and reliefs.
 The Group’s tax strategy and policies seek to make use of such appropriate reliefs and to control the Group’s tax costs.

 We seek to arrange our affairs in a tax-efficient manner based on the commercial drivers of the business.
-We do not enter into transactions that have a main purpose of gaining a tax advantage, are not driven by commercial rationale or the company’s economic activity.
+We do not enter into transactions that have a main purpose of gaining a tax advantage, are not driven by commercial rationale or the Group’s economic activity.
 We do not use artificial tax avoidance schemes, tax havens to reduce the Group’s tax liabilities or take an aggressive interpretation of tax legislation.

 Level of acceptable risk